If you bring us a contract with a better offer, we guarantee to either beat that rate or pay you $500.

 As long as you meet the minimum credit score requirement, you may be able to get a business loan from a traditional bank.
 However, if your credit score is lower than this, you may need to consider other financing options, such as private lenders, crowdfunding platforms, or government grants.

-Additionally, some lenders may require that you have a minimum credit score or that you have been in business for some time.
-The merchant cash advance is the most forgiving loan option relative to the time in business and credit.
+Additionally, some lenders may require a minimum credit score or that you have been in business for some time.
+The merchant cash advance is the most forgiving loan option relative to time in business and credit.

 What do you do when the bank doesn’t give you a loan?